Montgomery Bus Boycott Mythbuster Quiz

 Q10: The Montgomery Bus Boycott lasted over one year.
 One reason is that committees supporting the boycott were very well organized.
 Another reason the boycott lasted so long is:

-Answer: Even after the bus company was ready to desegregate in April 1956, the local police and judges forced the bus company to continue to resist the boycotters’ demands.
+A: Even after the bus company was ready to desegregate in April 1956, the local police and judges forced the bus company to continue to resist the boycotters’ demands.

 The bus company as well as the Montgomery business community took a huge financial loss due to the boycott.
 Downtown businesses were becoming frustrated with the boycott, which was costing them thousands of dollars because Blacks were less likely to shop in stores.
 Although they were opposed to integration, store owners realized that the boycott was bad for business and therefore wanted it to end.